COMSATS University Islamabad: Shanghai Rankings

 CUI was ranked first in Pakistan and amongst 501-600 ranked university in the world by the Academic Ranking of World Universities (ARWU) prestigious Shanghai Rankings 2019.

 Campuses

 COMSATS university is a multi-campus university.
 Apart from the main campus in Islamabad, the university also has sub-campuses located in Lahore, Attock, Vehari, Abbottabad, Wah and Sahiwal as well as one virtual campus.
 COMSATS University has seven campuses, 100-degree programs, 36000 enrolled students, 700 Ph.D. students, 500 Master's students, 1077 Ph.D. instructors, and is ranked second in research and first in IT.

 Islamabad

 The main campus in Islamabad was established in 1998.
 During the first year of its establishment, the institute offered only a few certificate courses and a postgraduate diploma in computer studies with a single classroom and limited resources.
 The Islamabad campus is situated at Chak Shahzad, Islamabad.
-Currently, more than 8,055 students are enrolled in various degree programs at this campus.
-The newly-built campus is fully equipped with facilities that meet international standards.
-It is a marvel of modern architecture surrounded by a lush green environment and peaceful surroundings.
+Currently, more than 9000 students are enrolled in various degree programs at this campus.